purpleteam-labs/purpleteam-doc/local/local-setup.md

 ## Docker Network

 Before most of the supporting commands such as running docker-compose-ui and sam-cli, the [`compose_pt-net`](https://github.com/purpleteam-labs/purpleteam-orchestrator/blob/b4502fe50cfe151edb70ef1be376a70c58a78729/compose/orchestrator-testers-compose.yml#L4) Docker network needs to be created.
-You can create this bridge network manually or just run `npm run dc-build` followed by `npm run dc-up` from the purpleteam-orchestrator root directory which as part of the docker-compose file will add the required network.
+You can create this bridge network manually or just run `npm run dc-build` followed by `npm run dc-up` from the purpleteam-orchestrator root directory, which as part of the docker-compose file will add the required network.
 This will also start the containers in the compose file

 ## Environment Variables